mortizm1988/PhD_accounting_governance/slides.md

 ---
 #### Research opportunities

-- Accounting choice: opportunistic or altruistic?
+- Accounting choice:
+   - theory: focus on the multidimensional nature of accounting choices.
-   -  dissecting benevolent and agency-driven earnings management.
+   - empirics: dissecting benevolent and agency-driven accounting decisions.

 - As accounting standards and regulations have become more complex, real earnings management has become more prevalent (Bertomeu et al., 2020).
-  - What are the macroeconomic consequences of this shift through real earnings management?
+  - what are the macroeconomic consequences of this shift through real earnings management?
+  - accounting rigifity is not always a good thing (Dye & Verrechia, 1995).

 ---
 #### Suggested recent studies